 - Refrigerate any leftovers.
 Microwave a few seconds to soften before using again.

-**If it does burn, don’t despair: remove the pan from the burner and quickly pour the dip into a fine-mesh strainer over a bowl, but DO NOT scrape the bottom.
+- Remove the pan from the burner and quickly pour the dip into a fine-mesh strainer over a bowl, but DO NOT scrape the bottom.
 Just leave all that crusty burnt stuff.
-Push dip through strainer, leaving any browned bits in strainer.
-There may be a few small brown flecks in the dip, but we really can’t tell when we’re eating it.
-It’s just another one of our imperfect things!